Adopting from Angel PAWS

 An examination by a licensed veterinarian

-FVRCP vaccines for cats and DHLPP for dogs, appropriate for the animal's age
+FVRCP vaccines for cats, appropriate for the animal's age

 Tested for intestinal parasites and dewormed